 In addition to the state individual income tax, Charles, Montgomery, Prince George's and other Maryland counties impose a local income tax.
 Until tax year 1998, this local tax (piggyback) was a share of the state tax.
 However, effective for tax year 1999, counties levy a tax using an income tax rate and state taxable income.
-The local rate generally ranges between 2.9 percent in Charles County to 3.2 percent in Montgomery and Prince George's Counties.
+The local rate generally ranges between 2.9 percent in Charles County to 3.1 percent in Montgomery County and 3.2 percent in Prince George's County.